|Values are valid only on day of printing.|

 See Familial/Autosomal Dominant Hypercholesterolemia Diagnostic Algorithm in Special Instructions.

-Aiding in the diagnosis of familial hypercholesterolemia defective apoB-100 in individuals with elevated, untreated LDL cholesterol concentrations
+Aiding in the diagnosis of familial hypercholesterolemia defective apoB-100 in individuals with elevated, untreated low-density lipoprotein cholesterol concentrations

 Distinguishing the diagnosis of autosomal dominant hypercholesterolemia from other causes of hyperlipidemia, such as familial combined hyperlipidemia